RobWal/deep-sea-adventure/readme.md

 1. ~~The ability to 'rewind' the game in order to see 'what if' a user had done something else.~~ This has been somewhat implemented through the use of the save game function.
 1. Allowing for multiple local users to play against each other, or AI (hotseat).
 1. Allowing for multiple users to play online against each other, or AI, by utilising web sockets (online).
+1. Due to the way the code is structured, a lot of the logic is duplicated to account for logic when bots are playing (the code is found in /GameContainer), vs when the player is playing (the logic is found in AccouncerButtonContainer).
+This logic could be more optimally located within the game files i.e. not in the components themselves and instead inside logic files.
+Though I would have to figure out how that logic would access the required data to function.

 # Bugs